 We will publish updates here as the project progresses.

-For further information, please contact us by email or call the
+For further information, please contact the Planning and

 Recent History of the A27 in West Sussex

 Following the Secretary of State for Transport’s rejection of